DevynnGrey/nextjs-example/devynn-blog/_posts/nutty-the-squirrel.md

 ---
-title: "Example Post"
+title: "Nutty the Squirrel"
 excerpt: "This is an example post to show how easy it is to add a new blog post using this framework.
 I added all of the metadata, generated some text via ChatGPT, and added a profile picture to get this finalized.
-The cover image is made using AI (Midjourney) and the blog text is hipster "
+The cover image is made using AI (Midjourney) and the blog text is a story by Chat GPT."
-coverImage: "/assets/blog/example-post/examplePost.png"
+coverImage: "/assets/blog/nutty-the-squirrel/nuttySquirrel.png"
 date: "2024-02-06T05:35:07.322Z"
 author:
   name: Devynn
   picture: "/assets/blog/authors/devynn.png"
 ogImage:
-  url: "/assets/blog/example-post/examplePost.png"
+  url: "/assets/blog/nutty-the-squirrel/nuttySquirrel.png"
 ---

 # Nutty the Squirrel